MCSLTeam/MCSL-Sync-Backend/README.md

 # MCSL-Sync-Core

-A tool for synchronizing Minecraft server jars.
+A tool for synchronizing Minecraft server core files.